Newton’s Inertia Beads

 How Does It Work

-The science behind this fountain of beads involves several principles, one being inertia.
+Let’s look at this phenomenon in terms of gravity, inertia, momentum and changing forms of energy.
 According to Newton, inertia is the tendency of all objects and matter in the universe to either remain motionless in the first place, or, if moving, to continue moving in the same direction and at the same speed unless acted on by some outside force that can slow them, stop them, or change their direction.

 Take It Further